Georgios Mavromichalis: Role in the assassination of Kapodistrias

-Georgios, however, managed to escape and hide in the French Embassy, but he surrendered to the Greek authorities after a few days.
+Georgios managed to escape and hide inside the French embassy, but was forced to surrendered to the Greek authorities after a few days.
 He was sentenced to death by a court-martial and was executed by firing squad.
-His final request that the executioners not shoot him in the head so as to not mirror the brutality of his uncle's death which had so shocked and traumatized him.
-His last words were, "peace brothers!"
+His final request that the executioners not shoot him in the head so as to not mirror the brutality of his uncle's death, which had so shocked and traumatized him.
+His last words were, "peace brothers!".